 I mean don’t we need to eat less and exercise more to lose weight?
 How can someone actually lose weight by increasing their food intake above what they are currently consuming when they aren’t even losing weight as is?

 Firstly I am far less concerned with weight loss than I am with body re-composition.
 Consider that the caloric cost of synthesising new protein is about 3 calories per gram.
-If one was to gain 500g of lean muscle in a week which is not unrealistic for most beginners and intermediates they would require an additional 1500 calories.
+If one was to gain 500-1000g of lean muscle in a month which is not unrealistic for most beginners and intermediates they would require an additional 1500-3000 calories.
 In theory they could lose fat eating at maintenance or slightly above.

 At the start of his mass building cycle Isaac was losing body fat even eating above his predicted maintenace calories.